VOL. XCIV, NO. 247

 Coverage overlap

-Shared categories
+Shared categories4

 Categories where both tools offer overlapping coverage.

-Reuters strengths
+Reuters strengths0

-Categories covered by Reuters but not TC2000.
+Categories covered by Reuters only.

-No unique categories yet.
+No unique categories.

 Frequently Asked Questions